wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/control-access-in-the-choreo-console.md

 > *Can this **user** perform this **action** on this **resource**?*

-Based on this question, extent of access has two parts.
+Based on this question, the extent of access has two parts.

-1. allowed **actions**
+1. Allowed **actions**

-2. allowed **resources** (resources on which the actions are allowed to be performed on)
+2. Allowed **resources** (the resources on which those actions can be performed)

-Lets go through each role to group assignment type to understand the extent of access granted by them.
-We will look at the extent of access in terms of allowed **actions** and allowed **resources**.
+Next, let’s go through each role-to-group assignment type to see the extent of access it grants.
+We’ll look at both the allowed **actions** and the allowed **resources**.

 #### Organization Scoped Assignments

 - Actions permitted by the role are allowed on resources within the organization.
-- Other actions are not allowed.
+- All other actions are not allowed.

 !!! note
-    Actions permitted by the role are the actions linked to the permissions assigned to the role.
+    Actions permitted by a role are the actions linked to the permissions assigned to the role.

 #### Project Scoped Assignments

 - Actions permitted by the role are allowed on resources within the specific project.
-- Other actions are not allowed.
+- All other actions are not allowed.

 #### Environement Scoped Assignments

 - Environment specific actions permitted by the role are allowed on resources within the specific environment of the organization.
 - Other actions permitted by the role are allowed on resources within the organization.
-- Other actions are not allowed.
+- All other actions are not allowed.

 !!! note
-    **Environment specific actions** permitted by the role are the actions linked to the [**environment specific permissions**](#permission) assigned to the role.
+    **Environment specific actions** permitted by a role are the actions linked to the [**environment specific permissions**](#permission) assigned to the role.

-For environement scoped assignments, allowing **non environment specific** actions on resources within the organization is a deliberate decision to align with real world Access Control use cases.
+For environement scoped assignments, allowing **non environment specific** actions on resources across organization is intentional.
+This design aligns with real world Access Control use cases.

 !!! example
-    Consider assigning the Developer role to Engineering Developer group but only for Development environment of the Engineering project.
-The usual intention of this assignment is **not** to retrict the Developers from performing actions such as `build component` which do not happen within an environment context.
-Instead, the intention is to restrict Developers from performing actions such as `promote component` on unauthorized environments (such as Production environment).
+    Suppose you assign the Developer role to the Engineering Developer group, but only for the Development environment of the Engineering project.
+The purpose of this assignment is not to prevent developers from performing actions like `build component`, which don’t depend on a specific environment.
+Instead, the goal is to restrict developers from performing actions such as `promote component` on environments they aren’t authorized to access, like Production.

 !!! warning "Important"
-    Exercise caution when creating environment scoped role to group assignments.
-Only the environment specific actions will be restricted to the environment.
-Other actions will be allowed on resources of the organization.
+    Exercise care when creating environment scoped role-to-group assignments.
+Only environment specific actions are restricted to that environment; all other actions remain allowed on resources across the organization.

 #### Project-Environment Scoped Assignments

 - Environment Specific actions permitted by the role are allowed on resources within the specific Environment of the specific Project.
 - Other actions permitted by the role are allowed on resources within the specific Project.
-- Other actions are not allowed.
+- All other actions are not allowed.

-Similar to previous case, allowing other permissions on resources within the Project is a deliberate decision to align with real world Access Control use cases.
+Similar to previous case, allowing **non environment specific** actions on resources across project is intentional.
+This design aligns with real world Access Control use cases.

 !!! warning "Important"
-    Exercise caution when creating project-environment scoped role to group assignments.
-Only the environment specific actions will be restricted to the environment.
-Other actions will be allowed on resources of the project.
+    Exercise care when creating project-environment scoped role-to-group assignments.
+Only environment specific actions are restricted to that environment; all other actions remain allowed on resources across the project.

 ## Configure Access Control in Choreo